chessbr/shuup-br/README.md

 License
 =======
-Shoop-BR is published under the GNU Affero General Public License, version 3 (AGPLv3).
+Shuup-BR is published under the GNU Affero General Public License, version 3 (AGPLv3).
 See the LICENSE file.